How many addresses should be on your direct mailing list if you want 1,000 responses?

 Traditionally, direct mailers rented or bought lists from either “compilers” or “brokers”.

-Brokers, other other hand, are typically independent representatives who can help you acquire lists from a variety of sources.
+On the other hand, brokers are typically independent representatives who can help you acquire lists from various sources.

-Some of the most well-known mailing list compilers and brokers include:
+Some of the most well-known targeted mailing list compilers and brokers include:

 Mailing List Rental Pricing

-Prices for mailing lists can be highly variable.
+Prices for targeted mailing lists can vary.
 Response lists are generally more expensive than compiled lists because they are usually more targeted.

-Selecting a mailing list isn’t a one-time decision, but an ongoing process as you test various list segments, perhaps adapting your creative to be more relevant to those segments.
-Let’s say you send a 20,000-piece mailing at a cost of $17,000 and get 1,000 responses (a 5 percent response rate) as shown here:
+Selecting a targeted mailing list isn’t a one-time decision.
+It’s an ongoing process of testing various segments, and adapting creative to connect with those segments.
+Let’s say you send a 20,000-piece campaign at a cost of $17,000 and get 1,000 responses (5% rate):

 You may be pleased with a cost per response of $17.

-Here you can see that while your overall response was 5 percent, it was a lot lower with younger people.
+Here, you can see that while your overall response was 5 percent, it was much lower with younger people.
 And while your cost per response was $17, that cost was only about $12 for the older audience but more than $28 for younger people.

-But let’s say that you develop a different creative execution that’s more customized to a younger audience.
-Depending upon your offer, perhaps you could boost response in that group by 50 percent.
-If so, your results might look like this:
+But let’s say that you develop a creative execution that’s more customized to a younger audience.
+Perhaps you could boost the response rate by 50% in this group:

-Now you’ve reduced your cost per response for younger people and your overall cost per response — from $17 to $14.78, a 13 percent improvement!
+Now you’ve reduced your cost per response for younger people and overall CPR — from $17 to $14.78 (a 13% percent improvement!)

-As you can see, selecting your mailing list represents a key decision that can impact the success of your mailing program.
-And by testing various address list segments, you can refine your results to both lower your costs and boost your response.
+Selecting your targeted mailing list represents a key decision that impacts the success of your campaign.
+And by testing various list segments, you can lower costs and boost response.

 Don’t Send To Old Addresses More Than Once

-Mailing lists rarely offer 100 percent deliverability because people and businesses are constantly on the move.
-In fact, roughly 14% of Americans move in any given year.
+Even targeted mailing lists rarely offer 100 percent deliverability because people and businesses constantly move – roughly 9.8% of Americans move in any given year.

 What can you do about old, no longer valid addresses?
 You can start by keeping your list updated.
 Each time you get a returned mailer, you should remove the contact from your list.

 Direct mail automation tools handle this for you.
 Postalytics taps into the USPS Intelligent Mail Barcode system to automatically update your direct mailing lists.
-Each time your campaign receives a “Return To Sender” or “Re-routed” scan, the corresponding contact in your list is marked as “Invalid” and won’t be mailed to again.
+Each time your direct mail campaign receives a “Return To Sender” or “Re-routed” scan, the corresponding contact in your list is marked as “Invalid”.
+This means it won’t be mailed to this recipient again.

 What does this mean?
-For multiple touch campaigns (which are the best performing type of direct mail campaigns), your deliverability will improve with each mailing.
+For a multiple-touch direct mail campaign the best performing type of direct mail campaign), your deliverability will improve with each mailing.

 As you can see, there are many ways to tailor a direct mailing list to best suit your needs.
-If you have any questions about selecting a mailing list for your next mailing:
+If you have any questions about selecting or acquiring a mailing list for your next direct mail campaign: